wujukai123/WeChat.sh/README.md

 # WeChat.sh
 A small script that can open WeChat by terminal.
 Open two WeChat please open that twice.
+That's all.
+I'm sorry.